 Andrew Price (Twitter: @AndrewAPrice) has been a regular contributor to Strong Towns since 2013 and is a founding member of the organization.
 Andrew is a software developer by day and an urbanist by night.
 He is passionate about traditional urbanism – he believes in fine-grained, highly walkable places that are built for people.
 He grew up in Australia and now lives in the United States with his wife.
 Andrew is a regular contributor on Strong Towns and runs his own blog, andrewalexanderprice.com.
 You can find many of his photographs throughout the Strong Towns website.
 Andrew’s motivation to be involved in Strong Towns and urbanism is to create a great place that he and his wife, and one day their children and their future generations will want to call home.

-Sarah Kobos has been a regular contributor for Strong Towns since early 2016.
+Sarah Kobos has been a regular contributor for Strong Towns since 2016.
 She is an urban design nerd and community activist from Tulsa, OK.
 Her superpower is the ability to transform almost any topic into a conversation about zoning.
-When not trapped in her corporate cubicle, she explores other cities and writes about urban design and land use issues at AccidentalUrbanist.com.
+Whenever possible, she explores other cities and writes about urban design and land use issues at AccidentalUrbanist.com.

 Johnny Sanphillippo has been a regular contributor for Strong Towns since 2014.
 He is an amateur architecture buff with a passionate interest in where and how we all live and occupy the landscape, from small rural towns to skyscrapers and everything in between.
 He travels often, conducts interviews with people of interest, and gathers photos and video of places worth talking about (which he often shares on Strong Towns).
 Johnny writes for Strong Towns, and his blog, Granola Shotgun.